millerbrook/Interactive_Dashboard_on_Bacteria_Found_in_Test_Subjects/README.md

 ## Deployment

 * Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
-DONE, BUT INITIAL WEIRD ERRORS FROM GITHUB.
-CACHE ISSUE?
+DONE

 * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file.
 NOT 20 COMMITS, BUT MORE THAN 10.